The unexamined life is not worth living – Socrates

-All students will study RS until Year 9, with many opting for further GCSE and A Level study.
+All students will study RS until Year 9.
+Most students choose to study GCSE RS, and many continue to A Level too.

-From Years 7-9, students follow a varied thematic curriculum which covers the basics of the 6 major world religions, as well as non religious beliefs including those of Humanism.
+From Years 7-9, students follow a knowledge-rich curriculum, with depth study of the 6 major world religions, as well as non religious beliefs including those of Humanism.

-- In Year 9, we give students even more of a taste of GCSE study with topics on the existence of God, life after death, and crime and punishment.
+- In Year 9, we give students more of a taste of GCSE study, with Philosophy of Religion alongside depth studies of religion.
+Here, the focus is on Judaism and Sikhism.